Miguelp-rez/network-automation/lab02/README.md

 ## Objectives

-1. Configure multiple switches with a loop.
-2. Configure multiple vlans on each switch with a loop.
+1. Configure multiple vlans on each switch with a loop.
-3. Backup the switches' configurations.
+2. Backup the switches' configurations.

 ## Topology